AlexDCode/AutomatedRadioEvaluationSuite/docs/readthedocs/source/code_antenna.md

 **DESCRIPTION:**

 This function initializes and preallocates a results table for storing antenna test measurements.
 The results table is designed to hold various antenna parameters for a given number of measurements.
-It contains the following columns.
+It contains the following columns:

 - Theta (deg): The theta angle in degrees.
 - Phi (deg): The phi angle in degrees.